Mike McCarthy: Dallas Cowboys

+2020

-After Head Coach Jason Garrett parted ways with the Dallas Cowboys, McCarthy interviewed for the job.
-The interview for the vacant head coach position took place over 12 hours.
-McCarthy interviewed with Dallas Cowboys owner Jerry Jones, executive vice president Stephen Jones, and chief sales and marketing officer Jerry Jones Jr.
+McCarthy interviewed for the vacant head coach position to replace Jason Garrett, which took place over 12 hours, with Cowboys owner Jerry Jones, executive vice president Stephen Jones, and chief sales and marketing officer Jerry Jones Jr. The other person to interview for the position was Marvin Lewis.

 On January 7, 2020, McCarthy was announced as the Cowboys' new head coach.
 McCarthy, who spent his season off watching game film and learning about analytics with fellow coaches, told Jones during the interview that he watched every play of the 2019 season.
 During his introductory press conference to announce his hiring, McCarthy said: “I need to confess: I told Jerry I watched every play of the 2019 season.
 I wanted the job.
-You do what you gotta do right?”
+You do what you gotta do, right?”

-McCarthy is the Cowboys' ninth head coach since the organization was founded in 1960.
-On September 13, 2020, McCarthy lost his debut as the head coach of the Cowboys against the Los Angeles Rams by a score of 20–17.
-On September 20, 2020, McCarthy received his first win as the Cowboys' head coach in a 40–39 comeback win against the Atlanta Falcons.
+McCarthy was the Cowboys' ninth head coach since the organization was founded in 1960.
+On September 13, 2020, McCarthy lost his Cowboys head coaching debut against the Los Angeles Rams on the road by a score of 20–17.
+In the next game, McCarthy received his first win as the Cowboys' head coach in a narrow 40–39 comeback victory over the Atlanta Falcons.

+McCarthy was challenged by the heavy restrictions imposed in the league due to the COVID-19 pandemic in terms of physical contact with the players, their availability due to a positive test for the virus or having been exposed to someone who had it, a reduced training camp schedule and the cancellation of the preseason games, which complicated the implementation of the new offensive and defensive schemes.
+Aggravating the situation was the poor showing of most of the team's free agent signings.

-The Cowboys finished the 2020 season with a 6–10 record, placing third in the NFC East.
-After losing starting quarterback Dak Prescott to a broken ankle early in the season (October 11), the Cowboys still remained in playoff contention in a weak conference for most of the season.
-The team struggled defensively, allowing 473 points, which was the Cowboys' worst-ever defensive showing.
-After the season, the Cowboys released defensive coordinator Mike Nolan, along with defensive line coach Jim Tomsula.
+The Cowboys finished the season with a 6–10 record, placing third in the NFC East.
+After losing starting quarterback Dak Prescott to a dislocated ankle in a Week 5 37–34 victory over the New York Giants, the Cowboys still remained in playoff contention in a weak division and with Andy Dalton as the starter at quarterback for most of the season.
+However, the team struggled defensively, allowing 473 points, which was the Cowboys' worst-ever defensive showing.
+After the season, the Cowboys fired defensive coordinator Mike Nolan and defensive line coach Jim Tomsula.